akrabat/QuickSS/README.md

 - `--file <filename>`: Specify custom filename or path for the screenshot
 - `--clipboard`: Copy screenshot to clipboard instead of saving to file
+- `--no-resize`: Keep original retina resolution (default is to resize for smaller files)
 - `-h, --help`: Display help message and usage information

 Note: `--clipboard` and `--file` options are mutually exclusive.